scala/scala3/docs/docs/reference/other-new-features/explicit-nulls.md

    x = null
  }
  if (x != null) {
-   // y can be called here, which break the fact val a: String = x // error: x is captured and mutated by the closure, not trackable }
+   // y can be called here, which would break the fact val a: String = x // error: x is captured and mutated by the closure, not trackable }
  ```